nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User request to view help message
 2. System displays command summary and link to user guide

     Use case ends.

+**Use case: Undo command**

+**MSS**
+1. User requests to undo
+2. System updates the internship book to the previous state
+3. System displays the success message

+   Use case ends

+**Extensions**
+* 1a.
+No command to be undone
+    * 1a1.
+PleaseHireUs shows an error message.

+  Use case ends.

+**Use case: Redo command**

+**MSS**
+1. User requests to redo
+2. System updates the internship book to the next state
+3. System displays the success message

+   Use case ends

+**Extensions**
+* 1a.
+No command to be redone
+    * 1a1.
+PleaseHireUs shows an error message.

+  Use case ends.

 *{More to be added}*